The Breach (Star Trek: Enterprise): Production

 The episode was directed by Robert Duncan McNeill, who played Tom Paris in Star Trek: Voyager, and had directed four episodes of Voyager before directing for Enterprise.
 This was the second of four Enterprise episodes directed by McNeill.
 Of the episodes he directed, he said "The Breach" was the one he was most satisfied with because it was such a challenge.
 They had only thirty feet of rock wall, only a few visual FX moments, and they needed to create the appearance of a much longer descent.
 The script included a small slip and fall, and McNeill was inspired by Romancing the Stone to make it into a longer sequence where they're sliding down the waterfall, and by dragging them across the floor "We can make it seem like they're falling half a mile down when, really, they're falling 15 feet."

 John Billingsley had envisioned the character of Doctor Phlox as an unflappable optimist, and he had mixed feelings about the revelation that the Denobulans had been war criminals.
-He understood the need for the writers to create conflict, but the idea seemed to a little too jarring and there were aspects of the script that didn't quite work for him.
+He understood the need for the writers to create conflict, but the idea seemed a little too jarring and there were aspects of the script that didn't quite work for him.
 Billingsley said: "McNeill did a terrific job in that episode keeping all from us getting overly mawkish" and also praised guest star Henry Stram and ultimately they were able to "find some good stuff" and Billingsley was pleased how the episode turned out.

 After first shooting their normal ship scenes, Trinneer, Keating and Montgomery spent two days training with Stunt coordinator Vince Deadrick Jr., in climbing and rappelling techniques.
 He trained them at a 30-foot indoor climbing wall and outdoors at Stoney Point, Los Angeles County.
 Stunt performers Shawn Crowder, Marty Murry, and Korty Manns, took the place of Trip, Reed, and Mayweather respectively where needed.
 The cave scenes were also digitally enhanced to make them look more hazardous.

 The episode came in eight minutes short, and McNeill had to come back to shoot extra footage.
 It was only a few weeks before airdate, so he had no time to edit the episode himself, and had not seen the final cut of the episode before it aired.
 McNeill enjoyed the experience: "It was really nice.
 Everyone's settled in the groove" and was already looking forward to directing his next episode in August.